Ollama-Agent-Roll-Cage/agentChef/README.md

 print(df.head())

 # Convert back to conversation format
-# (This would require a custom function, not directly provided by AgentChef)
+# (This would require a custom function, not directly provided by agentChef)

 # Save in multiple formats
 output_files = expander.convert_to_multi_format(